Fatih120/undernightinbirth/README.md

 - To be able to edit quite a few files, you should get a hex editor of your choosing, [such as this one](https://mh-nexus.de/en/downloads.php?product=HxD).
 [ImHex](https://github.com/WerWolv/ImHex) may also suffice, among others depending on your preference.
 - [Audacity v3.0.2 pre-telemetry](https://www.fosshub.com/Audacity-old.html?dwl=audacity-win-3.0.2.exe) for audio editing and getting sample times down.
 - Some tools for graphics and editing data are bundled in this repo.
 They will be brought up per-basis.
-- This entire repo!
-Since French Bread and ArcSys explicitly placed taboo on modding the former's games, online circles are typically avoidant of this and information is staggered.
+- This entire repo! **Specifically Hantei-chan in the tools directory.**
+- - Since French Bread and ArcSys explicitly placed taboo on modding the former's games, online circles are typically avoidant of this and information is staggered.
 By adding findings and opening up issues and discussions on here, hopefully there can be a more accessible and helpful resource to help newcomers.

 # To Edit or Add Characters

+### The very short of it for adding a character to a new slot:

+1. Copy a `chrXXX` character from `./output/data/`.
+Move it into `./data/` (or create the same folder structure as seems fit).
+2. Rename the folder to a new slot greater than 024, such as `025`.
+Do the same with the majority of the files inside using that same number, including the `lst`, `pal`, `txt`s, etc.†
+4. Open `chrXXX_mv_0.txt` in your specialized editor.
+Jump to the end and find the two last written lines - `CHRXXX_MoveTable <- Battle_Std.MakeMoveTable( t, CHRXXX_CommandTable, Def_ChrNo_YYY );` and `__dofile__("./chrXXX_se_category.txt");`.
+Edit these lines to have your IDs accordingly.
+5. Find `./output/script/btl_Define_CharaNew.txt`.
+Copy it to `./___English/script` or `./script`.
+6. Open your copy and append the line `const Def_ChrNo_ChrXXX = XX;` using the same number you chose.
+Also add the line `const Def_ChrNo_YYY = XX;`, with Y preferably being a 3-letter identifier for the character.
+7. Find `./output/System/BtlCharaTbl.txt`.
+Copy it to `./___English/script` or `./script`.
+8. Scroll to the bottom and append a `chara_no[XXX]` by templating one of the previous entries, making sure to have `name_short = "chrXXX";` and a unique `order`.

+† _You _are_ able to use different naming conventions for certain files to make them easily readable, such as whatever is defined in `chrXXX_0.txt`, but be sure your character loads this way first as I haven't fully figured out what can be changed._

+You should now be able to go to training mode and see a new slot, which should be playable with your setup without internal edits.
+You can make the character accessible on the CSS and in other areas through folders such as `grpdat`'s `CharaColorBar`, `CSel`, `Cockpit`, etc.

+### Dereferencing for edits

 Coming from UNICLR, things are a bit different.
 After you've dumped all the game assets, you are able to do modifications as a "layered file system" by copying assets to the base directory, next to `uni2.exe`.
 Common practice in UNICLR was to put everything into an `___English` folder which housed these system folders.
 For the case of characters, the `data` folder housing all character data simply needs to be moved to the base directory - again, next to `d` and the game executable.